AdamKmet1997/sticky_notes/README.md

 # Sticky Notes

-Sticky Notes is a lightweight, cross-platform desktop application built with Electron.
+Sticky Notes is an elegant, cross-platform desktop application built with Electron.
 It offers a fast and intuitive way to create, edit, search, and manage your notes.
 Featuring Markdown support, auto-save, and global reminders, Sticky Notes helps you stay organized and productive—all accessible from a sleek system tray interface.

 ![Sticky Notes App](assets/1.3.0-screenshot.png)

 ## Features